 Phanerozoic sedimentary rocks in the central midcontinent region are underlain by Archaean and Proterozoic igneous, sedimentary, and metamorphic rocks.
-The Midcontinent Rift System (MRS), which bisects the midcontinent, is one of several prominent structural features evident in the Precambrian basement complex of this region (Plate 4A).
-Prominent gravity and magnetic anomalies and drillhole data document extension of the MRS southwestward from Lake Superior beneath the Paleozoic cover into northeastern Kansas (King and Zietz, 1971; Van Schmus and Hinze, 1985) Basalts, related mafic intrusions, and thick sedimentary rock sequences characterize this Keweenawan rift system.
+The Midcontinent Rift System (MRS), which bisects the midcontinent, is one of several prominent structural features evident in the Precambrian basement complex of this region (P1.
+3, fig. 1).
+Prominent gravity and magnetic anomalies and drillhole data document extension of the MRS southwestward from Lake Superior beneath the Paleozoic cover into northeastern Kansas (King and Zietz, 1971; Van Schmus and Hinze, 1985).
+Basalts, related mafic intrusions, and thick sedimentary rock sequences characterize this Keweenawan rift system.
 Offsets of the MRS near the Nebraska-Kansas and Iowa-Minnesota borders have been interpreted as possible transform faults (Chase and Gilmer, 1973) associated with development of the MRS. The central area of the MRS was uplifted during the Late Proterozoic, dramatically reorganizing the structure and creating a complex fault-bounded horst system along its axis (Craddock, 1972; Anderson and Black, 1982).
 Phanerozoic faulting and flexuring along the southern margin of the central horst area attest to continued structural activity along Precambrian basement structures associated with the MRS.

-The Chadron and Cambridge Arches of Nebraska and the Central Kansas Uplift (Plate 4A) are part of a northnorthwest-trending, Precambrian structural high (Black Hills-Central Kansas Uplift, Muehlberger and others, 1967) along the western margin of the study area.
+The Chadron and Cambridge arches of Nebraska and the Central Kansas Uplift (P1.
+3, fig. 1) are part of a north-northwest trending Precambrian structural high (Black Hills-Central Kansas Uplift, Muehlberger et al., 1967) along the western margin of the study area.
 This basement feature appears to have remained structurally positive with respect to adjacent areas throughout much of the Phanerozoic.
-The central area of this feature (i.e., Chadron and Cambridge Arches) cuts across a portion of the north-northeast-trending Transcontinental Arch (Plate 4B), a broad, midcontinent, Phanerozoic structural feature.
+The central area of this feature (i.e. Chadron and Cambridge arches) cuts across a portion of the north-northeast trending Transcontinental Arch (P1.
+3, fig. 2), a broad midcontinent Phanerozoic structural feature.

-The Sioux Ridge, a prominent Precambrian paleotopographic feature, cuts diagonally across the crest of the Transcontinental Arch.
-The ridge forms an east-west-trending feature occupied by a broad synclinal fold of Proterozoic Sioux Quartzite, which was more resistant to erosion than the flanking, older, Precambrian basement units (Baldwin, 1949; Bunker, 1981).
+The Sioux Ridge (P1.
+3, fig. 1), a prominent Precambrian paleotopographic feature, cuts diagonally across the crest of the Transcontinental Arch.
+The ridge forms an east-west trending feature occupied by a broad synclinal fold of Proterozoic Sioux Quartzite, which was more resistant to erosion than the flanking older Precambrian basement units (Baldwin, 1949; Bunker, 1981).
 Phanerozoic rock units have onlapped and overstepped the ridge repeatedly, only to be erosionally stripped back during periods of emergence.

-The area between the Sioux Ridge and the Black Hills-Central Kansas Uplift served as an intermittent seaway connection (Nebraska Sag, Adler and others, 1971; Plate 4C) between the Williston Basin and the central midcontinent during various intervals in the Paleozoic.
-At times, seas may have migrated around the northern flank of the Sioux Ridge connecting with the eastern Iowa area.
+The area between the Sioux Ridge and the Black Hills-Central Kansas Uplift served as an intermittent seaway connection (Nebraska Sag, Adler et al., 1971; Pl.
+3, fig. 3) between the Williston Basin and the central midcontinent during various intervals in the Paleozoic.
+At times, seas appear to have migrated around the northern flank of the Sioux Ridge connecting with the eastern Iowa area.